krishnaxpatel/data-analytics-projects/Project2/README.md

 ![P-Value for Heart Rate and Systolic Blood Pressure](images/Rcode/pvalue_diastolic.PNG)

-5. The results from t-test showed that the p-value was <0.05, which means there is a statistically significant difference in stress levels between the two groups (people with and without sleep disorders).
+4. The results from t-test showed that the p-value was <0.05, which means there is a statistically significant difference in stress levels between the two groups (people with and without sleep disorders).
 The negative t-statistic suggests that the group with sleep disorders has a higher average stress level compared to the group without sleep disorders.

     t-test results for comparing stress levels between the two groups

     ![R code results performing the t-test for stress levels](images/Rcode/t_test_results_for_stress.png)

-For quality of sleep between the two groups, the results showed that since the p-value was >0.05, there is **not** a statistically significant difference in sleep quality between the two groups at the 0.05 alpha level.
+5. For quality of sleep between the two groups, the results showed that since the p-value was >0.05, there is **not** a statistically significant difference in sleep quality between the two groups at the 0.05 alpha level.
 However, it is also important to note that if analysis was done on a larger dataset, a statistically significant difference may have existed between the two groups.

     t-test results for comparing quality of sleep between the two groups

    ![R code results performing the t-test for quality of sleep](images/Rcode/t_test_results_for_sleep_quality.png)

+### Conclusions

+Occupations like sales representatives, scientists, and doctors, which often involve high-pressure environments, are associated with elevated stress levels and reduced sleep quality.
+In contrast, professions such as nursing, law, and engineering, while demanding, show a trend towards lower stress and improved sleep quality.
+This suggests that the nature of certain professions may inherently contribute to stress and sleep disturbances, highlighting the need for targeted interventions to promote well-being.

+Occupations such as sales representatives and scientists tend to exhibit lower levels of physical activity and poorer quality of sleep.
+In contrast, professions like nursing and law demonstrate higher levels of physical activity and better quality of sleep.
+This pattern suggests a potential link between physical activity and sleep quality, emphasizing the importance of promoting active lifestyles for improved sleep.